datopian/ckanext-authz-service/README.md

 Authorization Scopes
 --------------------
-"Scopes" in the context of `jwt-authz-api` represent permission to perform one or more actions on one or more entities.
+"Scopes" in the context of `authz-service` represent permission to perform one or more actions on one or more entities.

 A scope is represented as a string of between 1 and 4 colon separated parts, of